TohnJravolta/Custom_GPT_Wizard/README.md

 The content in this repository is available under the MIT License, including attribution to "SuperSomethingGames by Tohn".

 ### Extra:
-Here is a devlog on a large part of the process of having GPT iterate on its own instructions for developing the new "EGBA" feature that replaces the stock build assistant: https://github.com/TohnJravolta/Explore/blob/main/CGW_Self_Improvement.ipynb
+Here is a devlog on a large part of the process of having CGW iterate on its own instructions for developing the new "EGBA" feature that replaces the stock build assistant: https://github.com/TohnJravolta/Explore/blob/main/CGW_Self_Improvement.ipynb ^ A good showcase of CGW's power to understand GPTs including itself.